MattuW4/Gather-Round-Board-Game-Cafe/README.md

 - F02, F03, F04, F05, F06 Landing page and hero image

 There is a hero image on the landing page that welcomes the user and clearly states the cafe name.
 The image has been chosen to draw the user in to a shared experience that they might be seeking and identify with.
+It is styled with CSS to slowly zoom in and out as a feature that would engage the user and provide depth to the page.
 There is easily accessible information on the cafe, the opening times (in a table) and location with an embedded google maps link.
 A button internally links the user directly to the booking page as the site intends to provide information to make an informed decision, that decision being for a user to commit their custom and book.

 ![Hero Landing](documentation/f02-hero-home.png)